 Specialist Themed Programme: ‘Terminal Illness and Long Term Conditions in the Workplace’

-Welcome all Disability Confident employers to the next in the series of Specialist Themed programmes.
+Welcome all Disability Confident employers to our Specialist Themed Programme.

 Disability Confident is constantly looking to extend the offer to employers that sign up to the scheme.
 To help you on your journey, Disability Confident Leaders are sharing their best practice, advice, guidance and resources around the topic of Terminal Illness and Long Term Conditions in the Workplace.